ESIPFed/data-readiness/checklist-draft/ai-ready-data-checklist-v.1.1.md

   - Are there processes to monitor for units, data types, and parameter consistency?
     _Yes / No / Not applicable_
     - If yes, what measures are taken? _Manual review / Automated review_
-- Question on data representativeness
+- Question on data representativeness:
-  -
+  - Is there any documentation about known issues of the representativeness of the dataset? _Yes / No / No information available_
+    - (optional) Link to the report/document on the bias
 - Questions on data bias
   - Is there known bias in the dataset? _Yes / No_
     - If yes, provide more information